AhmedAbrarZayad/Mr.Email/README.md

 # Mr.Email

 - So this is a little project of mine I did on python.
 It's job is to automate the process of sending emails to multiple senders.
 It is pretty useful when you have to send messages to the   same emails everytime.
 You can save the emails of people you want to send it to and then just run it.
 It will send the message to those emails automatically.
+# Requirements:
+  - You need to have python installed.
+  - then you need to have beautifulsoup and requests module installed. use the following commands <b>pip install requests</b> and <b>pip install beautifulsoup4</b>.
+If you dont have pip        installed then follow this [installation_guide](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/)
 # Instructions:
   - ## Setup
     - ### Setup sender data